nguyenh13/FlyingBalloonGame/README.md

 Flying Balloon is a free and open source game developed by me for personal interest purpose.
 Any contributaions are welcome.
 Few ways you can help
 * Report bugs and makes suggestions
 * Add more features, follow code style used in the project to make sure it's maintained correctly
+* Make an executable file so that user can install easily without having to install Unity

 ## License
 This application is released under MIT